chef/chef-web-docs/.github/ISSUE_TEMPLATE.md

 <!
 Briefly describe the issue >

 ## Chef Version
 <!
-Tell us which version of chefclient, chefserver, or ChefDK you need docs for) >
+Tell us which version of Chef Infra/Workstation/InSpec you need docs for) >

 ## Platform Version
 <!
-Tell us which Operating System distribution and version you're running Chef on. >
+Tell us which Operating System distribution and version you're running a Chef product on. >

 ### Definition of Done